Asia Pacific Education Group Announces Acquisition of CPP

 Ruth McDavitt, CEO of Summer of Tech

-visited the Wellington campus on Friday 24 July to share with our students the opportunities available to them to get paid work experience with IT companies over summer.
+visited the Wellington campus in July to share with our students the opportunities available to them to get paid work experience with IT companies over summer.
 She also talked about the Summer of Tech bootcamps that help to hone students technical and soft skills for employment.

 Visit from Catalyst IT